sainijit/order-accuracy/README.md

 > The first run will download models, videos, and build Docker images.
 This may take some time.

-### 1. Download models and videos, and run the Loss Prevention application.
+### 1. Download models and videos, and run the Order Accuracy application.

 ```sh
 make download-models